 As a rule of thumb, we ask that you ensure that the material of your baggage is sturdy and will not tear or rip easily as baggage may shift during transit.
 The following is a list of acceptable baggage types.

 As a friendly caution, please take care when packing fragile items and use bubble-wrap or Styrofoam packing material (i.e. packing peanuts) to ensure that they are safe for transport.
 Please don’t pack fragile items in clothing, bedding, or newspaper as baggage may move about in transit.

 Bicycles transported in baggage service are subject to the size and weight limitations for baggage and must be contained in wood, leather, canvas, or other substantial carrying case.
-If the bicycle exceeds the size or weight limitations it may be transported in express service under the Xpress Baggage Service subject to express terms and conditions.
+If the bicycle exceeds the size or weight limitations, per the Jefferson Lines baggage policy, it may be transported in express service under the Xpress Baggage Service subject to express terms and conditions.
 A reduced express charge of $30, $35 or $40 will be assessed for each oversize/overweight bicycle transported.

 Strollers and car seats

 We don’t charge for bringing a stroller or car seat onboard a Jefferson Lines bus.
 You can check a stroller underneath the bus in addition to your maximum checked baggage allowance and a car seat in addition to your carry-on baggage.

 Car seats may be used for children on the bus in the adjoining seat to the parent.
 If the child is under 2 years of age and eligible to travel for free, the adjoining seat can be used for free unless seating capacity becomes an issue.
 The driver may ask the parent to hold the child on his/her lap and check the car seat underneath the bus.
 In order to guarantee use of the adjoining seat for the car seat and/or child, a child’s ticket must be purchased for that seat.